-Movies and music are closely entwined, as the name of this site demonstrates and as we've shown several times recently (each word there links to a different recent music/movie feature).
-But rarer —and frequently more fun— than pre-existing songs or known musicians showing up on screen are films where the music and the musicians purely fictional.
+Movies and music are closely entwined, as the name of this site demonstrates, and as we've shown several times recently (each word there links to a different recent music/movie feature).
+But rarer — and frequently more fun — than pre-existing songs or known musicians showing up on screen, are films where the music and the musicians are purely fictional.
 We looked at the phenomenon last year in a precursor version of this list, but every once in a while we encounter a movie that gives us the ideal opportunity to go back and flesh out an earlier feature.
 And this week, a film arrives in which the fictional musicians are so good they remind us of what’s so great about movies and music in the first place.

-This weekend, you'll finally be able to check out Lenny Abrahamson's “Frank," a film which...well, we’ve been trying to explain it to you for months now, not least with an ecstatic A review from Sundance, but here goes one last try.
-Infused with the offbeat DNA of cult British comedian-musician Frank Sidebottom, who haunted the fringes of various cultural, musical and televisual scenes in Northern England for much of the '80s and '90s, “Frank” is a comic road musical about a less-than-talented musician (Domnhall Gleeson) who falls in with an underground band headed up (geddit?) by the very odd Frank (Michael Fassbender, though you won’t really get to see much of his face), who plays —and lives— wearing an elliptical fibreglass head, like a living cartoon character.
+This weekend, you'll finally be able to check out Lenny Abrahamson's “Frank," a film which we’ve been trying to explain to you for months now (not least with an ecstatic A review from Sundance), but here goes one last try.
+Infused with the offbeat DNA of cult British comedian-musician Frank Sidebottom, who haunted the fringes of various cultural, musical and televisual scenes in Northern England for much of the '80s and '90s, “Frank” is a comic road musical about a less-than-talented musician (Domnhall Gleeson) who falls in with an underground band headed up (geddit?) by the very odd Frank (Michael Fassbender, though you won’t really get to see much of his face), who plays —and lives— wearing an elliptical fiberglass head, like a living cartoon character.
 If that all sounds strange, well… it is.
-But it doesn’t stop “Frank” from having a heart as big as his fibreglass head: it’s a totally unique, enthralling film, with a spine of genuinely excellent experimental indie music specially composed for the film and performed by the actors (sample the track "I Love You All" right here).
-The band--unpronounceably called Soronprfbs, because it’s that kind of film--are so good you’ll wish you could go see the band, but you’ll have to content yourselves with seeing “Frank” instead.
+But it doesn’t stop “Frank” from having a heart as big as his fiberglass head.
+It’s a totally unique, enthralling film, with a spine of genuinely excellent experimental indie music specially composed for the film and performed by the actors (sample the track "I Love You All" right here).
+The band — unpronounceably called Soronprfbs, because it’s that kind of film — are so good you’ll wish you could go see the band, but you’ll have to content yourselves with seeing “Frank” instead.

-So, in the spirit of “Frank,” and with thanks to everyone who chimed in with their suggestions the last time around, here’s a bigger, better list of 20 of the most essential fictional movie bands around.
+So, in the spirit of the film, and with thanks to everyone who chimed in with their suggestions the last time around, here is a bigger, better list of 20 of the most essential fictional movie bands around.